socsreps/socsreps.github.io/README.md

 **Naming Convention**

-To make it as easy as possible to create a post or a blog please use Camel Case and the below naming convention:
+To make it as easy as possible to create a post or a blog please name your files the same name as the post.
+Please also use Camel Case and the below naming convention:

 Post: 	myFirst30DaysAsSocsSchoolRep_POST.html